Last Updated on December 6, 2022

 How to Season a Brisket

 Like any large cut of beef, there are myriad ways you can flavor your brisket.
+Even if you’re cooking brisket for the first time from home, you can still get creative.
 For something that is a bit more traditional, use ingredients that add sweetness—like dried apricots or molasses.
 Or, add Madeira wine to your brisket.

 You can opt for the Texas barbecue route, too.
 For that, you’d need simple seasonings like salt, pepper, garlic, and a whole lot of hardwood smoke.
 Keep reading for a breakdown on how to smoke a brisket.